python-poetry/poetry/docs/docs/cli.md

 ### Options

-* `--no-update`: Avoid updating dependencies that already satisfy their version constraints.
+* `--no-update`: Do not update locked versions, only refresh lock file.

 ## version